virt-s1/rhel-edge/README.md

 ## RHEL-Edge Test Scenarios

 1. Build RHEL Edge image on Openstack VM and install it on nested VM.

-    - BIOS
-    - UEFI
+Test covers both BIOS and UEFI installation.

 2. Build RHEL Edge image on OpenStack VM and install it on bare metal machine.